G-Eazy: 2017–18: Step Brothers and The Beautiful & Damned

-2019–present: B-Sides, Scary Nights, Everything's Strange Here and These Things Happen Too
+2019–21: Acting debut, B-Sides, Scary Nights, Everything's Strange Here and These Things Happen Too

-G-Eazy released an EP B-Sides on June 25, 2019, which contained the songs that wouldn't make it onto his upcoming album.
-This EP spawned the song "Bang" with American rapper Tyga.
-He later updated the EP on August 22 and September 19.
+G-Eazy released an EP B-Sides on June 25, 2019, which contained the songs that wouldn't make it onto his then-upcoming album.
+The EP spawned the song "Bang" with American rapper Tyga.
+He later re-released the EP on August 22 and September 19 with additional tracks.

+He made his acting debut with crime-comedy movie Hustlers, where he played Johnny, released in September 13, 2019.

 Gillum released the single "I Wanna Rock", featuring American rapper Gunna, as the lead single of his EP Scary Nights, on October 16.
 The EP was released on October 18.

 In March 2020, G-Eazy announced a new project featuring an indie rock sound titled Everything's Strange Here.
 The album was officially released on June 26, 2020.

 G-Eazy released his long anticipated fourth studio album These Things Happen Too on September 24, 2021.
-It was supported by the singles "Running Wild (Tumblr Girls 2)" and "Breakdown" featuring Demi Lovato in the weeks leading up to the release date.
+It was supported by the singles "Running Wild (Tumblr Girls 2)" featuring Kossisko, and "Breakdown" featuring Demi Lovato in the weeks leading up to the release date.

+2022–present: Hiatus and Freak Show

+In April 2022, G-Eazy released the song "Angel" which is a tribute to his mother who died in November 2021.

+In March 2023, he released "Tulips and Roses", which is his comeback single after a year of hiatus.
+G-Eazy appeared in a few interviews over summer 2023 to confirm that his next album will be coming soon.

+On April 4, 2024, he released "Femme Fatale" featuring Coi Leray and Kaliii as the lead single to his upcoming seventh studio album Freak Show.
+On June 6, 2024, he released "Anxiety" as the second single from the album.
+The album Freak Show was released June 21, 2024.

+G-Eazy released a new album titled "Helium" on May 23, 2025.